 The AVT Driverless Program is administered by the DMV Autonomous Vehicles Branch.
 We are currently accepting applications for the program.

-As of January 27, 2021, there are six Autonomous Vehicle Driverless Testing Permit holders.
+As of May 21, 2021, there are eight Autonomous Vehicle Driverless Testing Permit holders.

 How to Apply for the AVT Driverless Program